-You shouldn't take St John's wort if you are pregnant or breastfeeding, as we don't know for sure that it's safe.
+You shouldn't take St John's Wort while pregnant or breastfeeding, as we can't be certain that it's safe.

-You may be given a series of ECT sessions.
-It is usually given twice a week for three to six weeks.
+ECT is given over a series of sessions, normally twice a week for three to six weeks.

-For most people, ECT is good for relieving severe depression, but the beneficial effect tends to wear off after several months.
+Most people find that ECT is good for relieving severe depression, but the beneficial effects tend to wear off when several months have passed.

 If you've tried several different antidepressants and had no improvement, your doctor may offer you a type of medication called lithium in addition to your current treatment.

 There are two types of lithium: lithium carbonate and lithium citrate.
-Both are usually effective, but if you are taking one that works for you, it's best not to change.
+Both are usually effective, but if you're taking one that works for you, it's best not to change.